Growth & Care

 Planting & Growing

 When grown indoors, Madagascar Palm can be expected to grow to be about 6 feet tall at maturity, with a spread of 6 feet.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 60 years.
 This houseplant will do well in a location that gets either direct or indirect sunlight, although it will usually require a more brightly-lit environment than what artificial indoor lighting alone can provide.
-This is a unique plant in that it requires extremely dry, well-drained soil, and it will die if left in standing water for any length of time - in fact it will suffer if it is over-watered.
-The soil should be allowed to go completely dry to the touch an inch or two deep for prolonged periods, and it may only need watering once every few weeks.
+It prefers dry to average moisture levels with very well-drained soil, and may die if left in standing water for any length of time.
+This plant should be watered when the surface of the soil gets dry, and will need watering approximately once each week.
 Be aware that your particular watering schedule may vary depending on its location in the room, the pot size, plant size and other conditions, if in doubt, ask one of our experts in the store for advice.
 It is not particular as to soil pH, but grows best in sandy soil.
 Contact the store for specific recommendations on pre-mixed potting soil for this plant.
 Be warned that parts of this plant are known to be toxic to humans and animals, so special care should be exercised if growing it around children and pets.

 There are many factors that will affect the ultimate height, spread and overall performance of a plant when grown indoors, among them, the size of the pot it's growing in, the amount of light it receives, watering frequency, the pruning regimen and repotting schedule.
 Use the information described here as a guideline only, individual performance can and will vary.
 Please contact the store to speak with one of our experts if you are interested in further details concerning recommendations on pot size, watering, pruning, repotting, etc.